The-Balthazar/BrewWikiGen/README.md

 or remove the lines `safecall(GenerateHomePage)` and/or `safecall(GenerateSidebar)`
 from your updated `Run.lua`.

+### Environmental blueprints:
+If you include blueprints in a sub-folder of the `/Environment/` folder, the generator will load them for built-by lists and upgrades to/from information.
+It won't generate wiki pages for them or include them in navigation/category pages or include them in built-by lists.

 ### Blueprints.lua:
 If you have content generated in `Blueprints.lua` that would be important to the wiki, you can have the wiki run it by adding a `WikiBlueprints` function to that